 Title - includes author and publication details.
 Clicking on the title will take you to its full record.

-If the item is an online resource (INTERNET RES), clicking on the title will enable you to access the full electronic text.
+If the item is an online resource, clicking on the title will enable you to access the full electronic text.

 Location - indicates which of the ANU Library branches this item is located.

 Medium - indicates the kind of resource (e.g. printed matl, internet res, audio-visual, and other material).

 Status - tells you the availability of the item (e.g. available, out on loan).

 If an item is out on loan, the record will display its due date.